Leading and Proven Seminars for Process Plant Start-Up Execution and Phases.

 Example of severe consequences of low morale; leadership influence on morale.

-Using historical factors to estimate start-up cost and to highlight avoidable high-cost circumstances.
+Using historical factors to estimate startup costs and to highlight avoidable high-cost circumstances.

 Multi-team approach to mesh commissioning and construction turnover schedules; commissioning responsibility options; specific commissioning activities.

 Operations role in QPA; contractor/owner coordination; examples of safety improvement and cost reductions resulting from owner’s QPA efforts.